kluchey/OMG/pages/Rules & Common Mistakes.md

 - #+BEGIN_TIP
-  This is a fairly exhaustive list of common high school math errors named and categorized by the mathematical rule they break or misinterpret.
+  This is a fairly exhaustive list of common high school math mistakes named and categorized by the mathematical rule they break or misinterpret.
 Study this list well but make a personalized list for yourself.
   #+END_TIP
 - ## Dropping a Negative
   collapsed:: true